Jlong89/weapon-ads-parsing-indexing/readme.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

-1. Create 'weapons_tika_index' and 'weapon_doc' mapping, and parse and index documents into the new index:
+1. Create 'weapons_tika_index' and 'weapon_doc' mapping, and parse and index documents into the new index.
+The first script creates 	the index and defines the mapping on Elasticsearch for our documents and the second parses and indexes documents into the newly created index:

 	```